wonbird/Short-Term-Python-for-Beginners/README.md

-# Short-Term-Python-for-Beginners
+#### Short-Term-Python-for-Beginners

-Source codes for python tutorials.
+It is a python source codes repository for beginners to study python tutorials.

+***